Meet Our Team

 Amy came to the farm to take lessons more than 10 years ago and never left!
 She soon began taking shifts at the farm in exchange for rides and quickly became part of the Willaway family.
 She now helps with the training and exercising of our horses.

 Val, having sold her beloved daughter Kenra's farm Willaway to Susan over a decade ago, became a huge supporter and adopted mother of Susan from that day on.
-At 98 years young, Val has recently published her second book "Shared Treasures".
+At 98 years young, Val published her second book "Shared Treasures".
 With stories written by both Val and others, Willaway was included.
 People are still enjoying "My Horse, My Passion".
-Val is frequently in the news as an inspiration to many.
-Immensely busy and still riding on occasion, Val can be reached at email@example.com if you would like a copy of her book.
+Val was frequently in the news as an inspiration to many.

 Joanna is living her dream job a Willaway farm, combining 3 passions in life: equine facilitated learning, mindfulness practices, and values-based leadership.
 As a Certified Equine Facilitator, Organization Culture Change Expert, and Yoga/Meditation Teacher, her focus is personal and professional transformation, assisting individuals, leaders, and teams, to reach their full potential.
 Through corporate team-building and leadership development programs in the beautiful, natural setting of Willaway Farm.
 In her innovative Conscious Leadership with Horses program, participants discover the pathway to greater self-awareness and well-being, working with horses on the ground.